-Students will engage in a dynamic, self-driven exploration of 'The American Dream'.
+Students will engage in a dynamic, self-driven exploration of The American Dream.
 They will begin by examining what it means to be American and how the 'dream' materialized by studying a variety of primary sources.
-They will continue their inquiry by deconstructing a scientific discovery and identifying its impact on the quality of American life.
-The students will then develop their personal definition of 'The American Dream' by concentrating on a specific decade in time as well as their individual life path options and their potential outcomes.
+They will continue their inquiry by researching social movements with a focus on better living through chemistry.
+The students will then develop their personal definition of The American Dream by concentrating on a specific decade in time while they highlight the dream of the decade though exhibit pieces they create.
 The project will culminate in a junior class museum that showcases the students' findings from all the components.